laistdomiciano/laistdomiciano/README.md

 - 📫 How to reach me **laistdomiciano@gmail.com**

-- 👀 I’m interested in Music, Sustainability, Building with Pythin, Yoga, Travel, Diving, Meditation, Dj-ing, and more
+- 👀 I’m interested in Music, Sustainability, Building with Python, Yoga, Travel, Diving, Meditation, Dj-ing, and more

 - 🌱 I’m currently improving my Python skills and other backend technologies